cpfaff/rbefdata_paper/paper/rbefdata.md

 historic data, over the last years (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producingk, long term or remote sensing projects.
+Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing, long term or remote sensing projects.
 An ongoing trend in that context is the development of integrative databases or data portals.
 They serve as nodes that collect data from smaller databases of a certain domain and they give researchers of that domain the opportunity to access a wide range of relevant data all from one place (e.g GBIF, TRY).
 These data management portals in fact offer a solution to to one of the most pressing problems that we face with our valuable data today, their loss.

-However, by developing tools which allow an easy access and analyses of these data it can be ensured that these are not only preserved but used and reused to embed small heterogeneous data into a wider context.
+However, by developing tools that allow an easy access and analyses of these data, it can be ensured that these are not only preserved but also used, reused and embedded into into a wider context.
 A problem here is the legibility of datasets.
 Usually plain datasets say nothing, to one who is not familiar with it and they are even hard to decipher by the author himself after some time has passed.
 It is usually hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.
 To solve this problem metadata frameworks have been developed and published as standards so nobody really needs to think about an own set of requirements to describe their data.
 The Ecological Metadata Language [EML](http://knb.ecoinformatics.org/software/eml/) is only one example for that.
 While this theoretically solves the problem with not well described datasets it is still hard to make researchers use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).